Zainab-Omar/zomar_cli_project/README.md

 # ZomarCliProject

-Welcome to Edamam app!
-Your health matter.
-Find out how much calories and nutirion your food contains.
+Welcome to my app! search for interesting recipes by their ingredients.

 ## Installation